BerryWang1996/MySplitter/README.md

 # MySplitter
-Light SQL R/W splitter and mulitple repository middleware.
+Light SQL R/W splitter and mulitple datasource middleware.
 It's Developing now.

 # How to use
 It's very simple to use "MySplitter".